LucyV4/FalconBMSToSerial/README.md

 # FalconBMSToSerial
-Reads Falcon BMS from sharedmem and sends it over serial ports
+QT6 app for reading Falcon BMS sharedmem and sending the data over serial written in python